DreamSpoon/AMH2B/README.md

 Includes convenience functions for use with any armature type, e.g. Ratchet Hold, Re-Size Clothes Rig.

 Brief Overview:
-- Add eye blink track with one button
+- Eye Blink track with one button
-- LidLook - so eyelids will move when eyes rotate to look up/down
+- Lid Look, so eyelids will move when eyes rotate to look up/down
 - Auto swap Materials(Shaders), Vertex Groups (with Weight Paint), shape Keys from any Blender file
 - Re-target MakeHuman MHX rig to CMU or Mixamo rigs to get accurate animation - including fingers
 - Transition between different animations easily with Ratchet Hold